Chestermere: Town

 By 1992, Chestermere's population had increased to 1,043 permanent residents.
 On March 1, 1993, the Summer Village of Chestermere Lake officially changed its status and name to the Town of Chestermere.
 Becoming a town gave the residents more local and political authority.
 The town continued developing amenities and services for residents and its population has grown to 17,203 residents as recorded by its 2014 municipal census.
 In late 2014, town council voted in favour of pursuing city status, which became effective January 1, 2015.

 City

-Chestermere's town council voted to apply for city status on September 29, 2014 when it was the fastest growing Town in Alberta.
+Chestermere's town council voted to apply for city status on September 29, 2014 when it was the fastest growing town in Alberta.
 It became Alberta's 18th city on January 1, 2015.

 In December 2023, mayor Jeff Colvin, three of the six city councillors, and three administrators were removed from office by Alberta Municipal Affairs minister Ric McIver, after the city failed to comply with recommendations in a 2022 third party report.
-As of December 4, 2023, the city is governed by a provincially-appointed administrator.
+The city was subsequently governed by a provincially-appointed administrator until a byelection was held in June 2024.